intura-co/intura-ai/README.md

 `intura-ai` is a Python package designed to streamline LLM experimentation and production.
 It provides tools for logging LLM usage and managing experiment predictions, with seamless LangChain compatibility.

+## ⚠️ Beta Status

+**IMPORTANT**: Intura AI is currently in **BETA** and under active development.
+While we're working hard to ensure stability, you may encounter:

+- API changes without prior notice
+- Incomplete features
+- Bugs and performance issues

+We welcome your feedback and contributions to help improve the library!

 # Getting Started with Intura

 Dive into the world of Intura and begin experimenting with Large Language Models (LLMs) in under 5 minutes.
 This guide will walk you through the essential steps to set up your first experiment, either through our SDK or directly via the Intura Dashboard.